-- Happens twice in Guyver: the first time to Lisker when Guyver II's damaged control medal was smashed, and again later in the series when Sho as Guyver I has his control medal torn out by Enzyme.
-Temporarily subverted in that the second occurrence didn't immediately result in melting, but Guyot psychically causing Enzyme's body to burst apart when the berserking Guyver I tackled him behind reduced both Enzyme and Sho to a rapidly-disintegrating mound of bioflesh and bones.
+- Happens twice in Guyver: the first time to Lisker when Guyver II's damaged control medal is smashed, and again later in the series when Sho as Guyver I has his control medal torn out by Enzyme.
+Temporarily subverted in that the second occurrence doesn't immediately result in melting, but Guyot psychically causing Enzyme's body to burst apart when the berserking Guyver I tackled him behind reduce both Enzyme and Sho to a rapidly-disintegrating mound of bioflesh and bones.

 - Amayo Jingorou from Basilisk can turn his body into semi-liquid ooze by covering himself with salt.
 This is why he's absolutely terrified of the sea, since the salt water dissolves his body completely.
 This is exactly how he meets his end.

 - This is what happens to all the witches in Brynhildr in the Darkness whenever their "eject" button is pressed or they run out of "death suppressant" pills.

 - Yu-Gi-Oh!: Happens to the Blue Eyes Ultimate Dragon when Yugi fuses a Zombie to it.